Juan Manuel Lebrón: Career

 During the 1980s also, Lebron was a popular talk show visitor, being invited to many of Puerto Rico's talk shows on multiple occasions.
 In 1990, production of "En Casa de JuanMa y Wiwi" ceased, and Lebrón released another album, "El Primero" ("The First One"), of which one single, "Ella y Tu" ("You and Her"), earned Lebron a nomination for salsa singer of the year at the Premios Lo Nuestro awards.
 The album reached number-one on the Billboard Tropical Albums chart.

 By 1992, Lebrón was chosen by channel 2 as their spokesman for the yearlong celebrations of the quincentennial of the discovery of the Americas by Cristobal Colon.
 He represented Puerto Rico at the Expo '92, which was held that year in Sevilla, Spain.

 Lebron in 1993 received the Paoli award as Puerto Rican salsa singer of the year.
 He has released a total of nine albums or CD's; these include dedications to Nat King Cole and Tito Rodriguez and a production, "Una Obra de Amor" ("An Act of Love"), which was later re-edited and dedicated to children with HIV.

 In 1995, Lebrón made his Hollywood debut in "Assassins", with Sylvester Stallone and Antonio Banderas.
 "Assassins" remains as Lebrón's only Hollywood movie.
+On February 3, 1997, he participated in Los 75 años de don Tommy, a special dedicated to Muñiz's career.

 Juan Manuel Lebrón Román and Junior Abrahms, a former sportscaster turned actor and show host, are in charge of hosting a game show named "Atrevete" ("Dare").
 Nevertheless, he has dabbed in on Telemundo Puerto Rico's main rival, WAPA-TV, making sporadic appearances at WAPA shows, usually when friends of his work at a particular WAPA show.
 He also acted in "Los Seijo-Dones" ("The Seijo-Dones Family") and "Anda Pa'l Cara" (which loosely translates to "Holy Cow!").

 Lebrón has also collaborated on many television commercials, for companies such as AT&T, Eastern Air Lines, Gulf Oil and Church's fried chicken, among others.

 Juan Manuel Lebrón Román has also acted on theater plays.
 In 2005, he participated in his third film, (along with Conexion Caribe and Assassins) Puerto Rican production "El Vacilon: The Movie" ("Goofing Off: The Movie").